 Concierge Care Services

-Long-term care insurance covers many of the costs of a nursing home, assisted living or in-home care — expenses that aren’t generally covered by Medicare.
+Long-term care insurance covers many of the costs of a nursing home, assisted living, or in-home care—expenses that aren’t generally covered by Medicare.
 Typically, these policies cover services that help people with routine daily activities, such as bathing, dressing, eating, or getting in and out of bed.
-A wide range of care options are available, so a policyholder can select which services best suits their individual needs.
+A wide range of care options are available, so a policyholder can select which services best suit their individual needs.
+To cater to your unique circumstances, we recommend speaking with your insurance provider or financial advisor about concierge services.

 However, when considering the benefits of long-term care insurance, there is more to the equation than just the care received.
 Almost all insurance companies are now providing some form of concierge services as part of their long-term care insurance policies.
 Basically, these services provide support for families and informal caregivers; help for those involved with planning and organizing professional services; and assistance with the claims process.